willfindlay/adaptivesec-F2020/journal/05-sept-29th.md

 or at least mitigating them will be the key to increasing the adoptability of systems like pH and ebpH.

-Of course, this issue of non-detersive is  also a relevant concern for my project, since I plan to use sequences of events in my policy languages.
+Of course, this issue of non-determinism is  also a relevant concern for my project, since I plan to use sequences of events in my policy languages.
 I think a key difference here, however, is that rather than denying on sequences that don't match, we want to deny on sequences that *do* match.
 In practice, this